vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 419

 nakṣatra ( KKN 388, KR 160 ).
 On su.
-8 worship of Durgā called Aparājitā after bathing image with water containing camphor and Jatāmāmsi and the performer himself should bathe with the juice of mangoes (NA 56, SmK 113); on Vai. pūrnimā, white and dark sesame were produced by Brahmā, therefore one should bathe with water mixed with them, offer in fire sesame, donate sesame and madhu ( honey) and Vessels full of sesame (KKN 388, HV II, 167–171, KR 163 164, SmK 115–116, NS 97); vide V. Dh.
+8 worship of Durgā called Aparājitā after bathing image with water containing camphor and Jatāmāmsi and the performer himself should bathe with the juice of mangoes (NA 56, SmK 113); on Vai. pūrṇimā, white and dark sesame were produced by Brahmā, therefore one should bathe with water mixed with them, offer in fire sesame, donate sesame and madhu ( honey) and Vessels full of sesame (KKN 388, HV II, 167–171, KR 163 164, SmK 115–116, NS 97); vide V. Dh.
 90. 10 for a similar provision.
 The Vaisakha-pūjā of Buddha was started in Ceylon under Duttha-gāmaṇi (about 100–77 B. C.); vide ' Buddhism in Ceylon' by Walpola Rāhula (Colombo,

 1956 ) p.
 80. Vaistānara-vrata-(1) On 1st tithi worship Agni and offer into